| Oracle® Data Guard Concepts and Administration 10g Release 1 (10.1) Part Number B10823-01 |

 STARTUP MOUNT PFILE=initPROD1.ora

-in the standby initialization parameter file so that standby datafile filenames are translated from the primary datafile filenames, or issue SET
+DB_FILE_NAME_CONVERT in the standby initialization parameter file so that standby datafile filenames are translated from the primary datafile filenames, or issue SET NEWNAME commands.
+For example, set the DB_FILE_NAME_CONVERT parameter as follows:

 DB_FILE_NAME_CONVERT = '/oracle/dbs', '/dsk2/oracle'